DentanJeremie/DentanJeremie.github.io/_pages/about.md

 I'm a PhD candidate in ML security and privacy at École Polytechnique Paris, supervised by [Prof. Sonia Vanier](https://www.linkedin.com/in/sonia-vanier-31657061/) and [Prof. Davide Buscaldi](https://sites.google.com/site/davidebuscaldi/).
 I also collaborate with Crédit Agricole as part of the "Responsible and Trustworthy AI" partnership with École Polytechnique.

-My research focuses on security and privacy issues in machine learning.
-I'm particularly interested in the robustness of Large Language Models against privacy attacks.
-I have developed some new adversarial attacks to reconstruct training data from multimodal models.
-I am now working on auditing tools to better understand and predict memorization, for practitioners to develop robust models.
+My research focuses on security and privacy in machine learning, with a particular interest in the robustness of Large Language Models against privacy attacks.
+I have developed [new adversarial attacks](https://www.usenix.org/conference/usenixsecurity24/presentation/dentan) to reconstruct training data from multimodal models, designed [an auditing method](https://arxiv.org/abs/2409.18858) to predict LLM memorization in classification settings, and proposed [a new taxonomy of memorization](https://arxiv.org/abs/2508.02573) that aligns with attention mechanisms and enables fine-grained localization.
+I am currently working on new techniques for uncertainty quantification in LLM outputs.

-I grew up in the south of France, near Aix-en-Provence.
-I followed the French engineering curriculum, with two years of "classe préparatoire" at [Sainte Geneviève](https://www.bginette.com) in Versailles, before attending the engineering curriculum at [École Polytechnique](https://programmes.polytechnique.edu/en/ingenieur-polytechnicien-program/ingenieur-polytechnicien-program), where I graduated in 2022.
-I also graduated from [ENS Paris-Saclay "MVA" Master](https://www.master-mva.com) in 2023, specializing in "Mathematics, Vision, leArning".
+I grew up near Aix-en-Provence, France, and followed the French engineering curriculum, including two years of "classe préparatoire" at [Sainte Geneviève](https://www.bginette.com) in Versailles.
+I then joined the engineering program at [École Polytechnique](https://programmes.polytechnique.edu/en/ingenieur-polytechnicien-program/ingenieur-polytechnicien-program), graduating in 2022.
+I also graduated from [ENS Paris-Saclay "MVA" Master](https://www.master-mva.com) in 2023, specializing in Mathematics, Vision, and Learning.
 I started my PhD at École Polytechnique Paris in 2023.

 # 🔥 News
-- *2024.09*: &nbsp;🗣️ I attended Google Responsible AI Summit in Paris to present some of my work, including [our last preprint](https://arxiv.org/abs/2409.18858)
-- *2024.09*: &nbsp;👨‍🏫 I start teaching labs at ["Machine Learning and Deep Learning"](https://synapses.polytechnique.fr/catalogue/2022-2023/ue/565/INF554-machine-and-deep-learning) Master's course at École Polytechnique
+- *2025.07*: &nbsp;🥳 Our paper was accepted to ECAI 2025!
+See our [preprint here!](https://arxiv.org/abs/2409.18858)
+- *2025.04*: &nbsp;👨‍🏫 I was at [SaTML 2026 conference] in Copengagen.
+Very interesting papers and presentations!
 - *2024.08*: &nbsp;🗣️ I was at Usenix Security Symposium in Philadelphie to present our paper [Reconstructing Training Data From Document Understanding Models](https://www.usenix.org/conference/usenixsecurity24/presentation/dentan)
-- *2024.06*: &nbsp;🥳 Our paper was accepted to Usenix Security 24!
-See our [preprint here!](https://arxiv.org/abs/2406.03182)
 - *2024.03*: &nbsp;🍾 The "Responsible and Trustworthy AI" between Crédit Agricole and École Polytechnique is signed!
 Check out [this article here.](https://www.polytechnique.edu/en/news/inauguration-chair-trustworthy-and-responsible-artificial-intelligence)

 # 🔈 Invited talks